- Four Candles -- yellow, red, blue, green,

 In the South tell them that here is Fire represented.
 Carefully let them feel the heat from the candle.

 In the West talk to them about Water.
 Have them wash their hands in the water.

 In the North speak about the element of Earth.
 Let them touch the dirt.

 When you return to the Center talk to them about the Goddess and the God and how they are always there.
 Let them know about Love and the Blessings that the Gods can give us.

+But don't let this day be all about solemnity.
 Have some fun and celebrate.
 Play some music and sing some chants.
 Raise some energy.